 There are a lot of meta-literature and self references, but to give Simmons credit, they’re at least veiled.
 You can see his hand quite often, but I think Simmons knew what he was doing and at least tried to offer explanations in the fiction for it.
 It does become too much, but Icarus should be applauded for the effort.

-Indeed, the Hyperion Cantos amazingly imaginative, and that is its finest attribute.
+Indeed, the Hyperion Cantos is amazingly imaginative, and that is its finest attribute.
 It isn’t only that Simmons created a fascinating universe filled with believable and unique characters complete with their own diverse histories and cultures that represent humanity in a way so few writers can.
 It’s that he consistently challenges himself with insane ideas then legitimizes them over and over again.

 In a way, for any aspiring sci-fi writer, Hyperion might be terrific study material.
-I would advise you not to do with Simmons did in total, but I think it could be valuable to take portions of Simmons’ work and source it for inspiration.
-The Hyperion Cantos is ultimately a series that crumbles under its own weight of existential and philosophical questions, but it’s finer points break through the static.
+I would advise you not to do what Simmons did in total, but I think it could be valuable to take portions of Simmons’ work and source it for inspiration.
+The Hyperion Cantos is ultimately a series that crumbles under its own weight of existential and philosophical questions, but its finer points break through the static.
 If you can forgive Simmons for the noisy transmission, you’ll find a wealth of treasures worth your time.